IoannisKaldiris/University_Projects/ParallelProcessing/README.md

 This project was developed as part of the course Software Engineering (CEID_1057) at the **[Department of Computer Engineering and Informatics](https://www.ceid.upatras.gr/en/)** at the **[University of Patras](https://www.upatras.gr/en/)**.

-The aim of this project is to develop a collaborative system for registration requests for assistance (types of need) and the servicing of needs in a community that has been affected by a natural disaster (e.g. flood, earthquake, etc.).
-Through the platform, a citizen can declare that they have requirements for various items (eg water, food, medicine) or to state that they have a surplus and can donate certain items.
+The goal of this project is to develop a collaborative system for registering requests for aid (essential supplies) and addressing the needs of a community affected by a natural disaster (e.g., flood, earthquake, etc.).
+Through the platform, a citizen can either declare specific needs for various items (e.g., water, food, medicine) or indicate that they have a surplus of items and are willing to donate.